capital-G/ki-ueben-klavier-trainieren/book/chapters/01_training.md

 ## Training piano

-This distinction between training and learning in AI can be analogously applied to training on a piano or for a player piano.
+This distinction between training and learning in *machine learning* could be analogously applied to training on a piano or for a player piano.
 Training a piano describes the communication between the piano as an object and a person who initiates a communication through an impulse.
 This is a two-way communication process where the player attempts to direct the piano to produce specific sounds, while simultaneously adjusting their technique in response to the piano's feedback.
 The result is that the piano and the player together can create a unique musical expression.